-ADA Technologies (Littleton, Colorado, USA) recently confirmed that both NASA's new space-bound fire extinguisher and the Spraytec laser diffraction spray particle size analyzer from Malvern Instruments function in zero gravity just as well as they do on Earth.
+ADA Technologies (Littleton, Colorado, USA) recently confirmed that both NASA's new space-bound fire extinguisher and the Spraytec laser diffraction spray particle size analyzer from Malvern Panalytical function in zero gravity just as well as they do on Earth.

 By carrying out droplet size distribution experiments on the infamous 'vomit comet', Zero Gravity Corporation aircraft, ADA and NASA researchers have shown that water atomization is independent of gravity and the Fine Water Mist portable fire extinguisher (PFE) currently under development for use on the International Space Station (ISS) will put out fires in space safely and cleanly.

 From left to right: Alexander Van Dijk (NASA Ames Research Center), John Easton (NASA Glenn Research Center), Thierry Carriere (ADA Technologies) and Cameron Emerson (Colorado School of Mines) test the new fire extinguisher during one of NASA’s Reduced-Gravity Parabolic Flights.

 "Malvern Panalytical's Spraytec is designed to make droplet size distribution testing as easy as possible, and was the ideal solution for testing ADA's new PFE under microgravity conditions," said project leader, ADA's Thierry Carriere.
 "The laser diffraction measurement system is automatically triggered when the first particles or droplets in an airborne plume are detected.
 This means the entire experimental setup could be automated and protected from floating scientists as the NASA aircraft flew through more than 40 parabolic trajectories delivering variable gravity levels between 0G (space) and 1.8G.
 In fact, the Spraytec proved to be so robust that no instrument realignments were required!"